remmsrt/DiffusionSDE/README.md

-# 📌 Score-Based Generative Modeling with SDEs for Images and Time Series
+# 📌 Score-Based Generative Modeling with SDEs

 This repository contains an implementation of a score-based generative model using **stochastic differential equations (SDEs)**.
 It includes experiments on both image data (MNIST) and synthetic time series derived from Ornstein-Uhlenbeck and GARCH processes.